Josif-GitHub/Network-app/README.md

 - The template text for the README markdown was taken from the Code Institute Love Running tutorial.
 From that input, I then edited the content so it suits my Milestone Project 1 context to ensure the high quality of the README markdown result.
 [Code-Institute-Solutions / readme-template](https://github.com/Code-Institute-Solutions/readme-template/edit/master/README.md)
 - Bootstrap 4.1.3 is used for several pages.
 In this code there is editing and overriding to get my own touch on the web development.
-Among the content there are:
+Among the original code-content is (before modifying it):
   - [Layout](https://getbootstrap.com/docs/4.1/layout/overview/)
   - [Alerts](https://getbootstrap.com/docs/4.1/components/alerts/)
   - [Buttons](https://getbootstrap.com/docs/4.1/components/buttons/)